IPAM: IP Address Management

 Management → IPAM menu.

-With the IPAM extension you can manage the IP addresses of the networks in charge, discover the hosts in a subnet and detect their changes in availability (whether they respond to ping command or not) or host name (obtained by DNS).
+By means of the IPAM extension you may manage the IP addresses of the networks in charge, discover the hosts within a subnet and detect their availability changes (whether they respond to ping command or not) or host name (retrieved through DNS).
 Additionally, it can detect your operating system.

-IP address management is independent of whether or not you have Software Agents installed on those machines or a Agent with remote monitors about that IP address.
-You can optionally “associate” an Agent to the IP address and manage that IP address, but it does not affect the monitoring you are performing on it.
+IP address management is independent of whether or not you have EndPoints installed on those machines or an Agent with remote monitors on that IP address.
+You may optionally “associate” an Agent to the IP address and manage that IP address, but it does not affect the monitoring you are performing on it.

 IP address detection

-- For correct operation it is important that you make sure you have the xprobe and fping packages installed; see the documentation on installing Pandora FMS for more details on this.
+- For correct operation it is important for you to make sure you have the xprobe and fping packages installed; see the documentation on installing Pandora FMS for more details on this.

 - Operating system detection is always approximate and based on xprobe.
 For greater accuracy in the results use nmap.